elig18/Project-fraud-risk-detection/README.md

 ---

-## Why This Matters for Digital Risk & Compliance
+## Why This Matters for digital risk and compliance

 In regulated environments, detecting anomalies is only half the challenge.
 The other half is **explainability and auditability**: